google/zetasql/docs/functions-and-operators.md

 ## Numbering functions

-The following sections describe the numbering functions that ZetaSQL supports.
+ZetaSQL supports numbering functions.
 Numbering functions are a subset of window functions.
 To create a window function call and learn about the syntax for window functions, see [Window function calls][window-function-calls].